rowlandcoping/hopes-and-dreams/TESTING.md

 My main method was passing parameters to the URL using the get method, but it wasn't clear how this would work with multiple parameters.
 Most examples online use a different method to that which I have been taught on the course, which would require learning an entirely new methodology and re-writing a bunch of code.

-My end decision has been get rid of a checkbox which enables a user to videw their own dreams in the feed
+My end decision has been get rid of a checkbox which enables a user to videw their own dreams in the feed, as it seemed to be causing an issue (the checkbox was never marked correctly).
+However on further revision the problem was solved by passing the entire dreamscape script to create a feed into the follow/unfollow functions, and calling the template directly with the parameters passed rather than redirecting.  hitting on this solution suggests to me that the show own dreams option may be viable, but if I'm honest now I've removed it I don't seem much point in having this option anyway!

+I was then able to assign an element of the followed dream the id of focussed if it was reached through onie of the follow app routes, and use javascript to focus the page on the selected dream.